Camera Batteries (mercury, silver-oxide, etc.)

 These are not that easy to find in local stores.
 Zbattery.com is the only place that I've seen them regularly stocked.
 I use 4 x SR-44 batteries instead, wrapping them in cellotape.

-There is also a Lithium version PX28L or 2CR1/3N that is often cheaper.
+There is also a Lithium version PX28L or 2CR1/3N that has more capacity (see below) and can often be used in the same cameras that take the PX28S.

 Price check: